" Thank you so very much, you really made it special for all of us. It was such a thoughtful and loving ceremony. Wonderful "

 Developing an understanding of you, the couple, is of paramount importance in creating your Unique and Memorable Ceremony.

-It is not necessary to have signed the legal documentation before your Wedding Celebration takes place, but in order to be legally married the wedding contract must be signed at some point.
+It is preferred that you have signed the legal documentation before your Wedding Celebration takes place, as in order to be legally married the wedding contract must be signed at some point.

 Please Note :